shsaikat234/Machine-Learning-Based-Real-Time-Non-Invasive-Diabetes-Screening-from-PPG-Signals/README.md

 ## Project Workflow

-1. **Data Loading and Cleaning** – PPG data loaded from Mazandaran dataset.
+1. **Data Loading and Cleaning** – PPG data loaded from the Mazandaran dataset.
-2. **Feature Extraction** – Computed key time/frequency domain features.
+2. **Feature Extraction** – Computed key time and frequency domain features.
 3. **Data Normalization** – Scaled features using Min-Max or Standard Scaler.
-4. **Model Training** – Tested multiple ML classifiers (SVM, RF, XGB, etc.).
+4. **Model Training** – Trained and compared SVM, RF, XGBoost, KNN, and Logistic Regression.
-5. **Performance Evaluation** – Accuracy, confusion matrix, ROC curves.
+5. **Performance Evaluation** – Calculated accuracy, confusion matrix, and ROC curves.
-6. **Result Visualization** – Compared overfitting and XGBoost performance.
+6. **Result Visualization** – Compared overfitting behavior and visualized XGBoost’s performance.
+7. **Software Integration & Hardware Data Acquisition** –
+   - Integrated real-time PPG signal acquisition using the **MAX30102 pulse oximeter sensor** connected to an **ESP32 microcontroller**.
+   - The ESP32 collects live PPG data (IR and Red LED signals) and transmits it via serial or Bluetooth to the **Python/PC interface** for further analysis.
+   - The real-time data is processed to extract features similar to those used in the Mazandaran dataset, allowing **on-device diabetes risk estimation** using the trained XGBoost model.

+---

+## Hardware Integration Overview

+- **Sensor:** MAX30102 (IR + Red LED for PPG signal acquisition)
+- **Microcontroller:** ESP32 (Wi-Fi + Bluetooth capable, handles signal collection and transmission)
+- **Communication Interface:** Serial (USB)
+- **Software Environment:**
+  - Arduino IDE (for ESP32 firmware)
+  - Python / Tkinter GUI (for data logging, visualization, and ML-based classification)

+This integration demonstrates the **real-world application** of the trained model — transforming it into a **smart IoT-based non-invasive diabetes detection system**.

 ---